 On February 14, 2019, Indivior terminated the development of their selected compound, ADX71441.
-Separately, Indivior funds research at the Group, based on a research plan to be mutually agreed between the parties, to discover novel GABA_B PAM compounds.
-These future novel GABA_B PAM compounds, if selected by Indivior, become licensed compounds.
-The Group agreed with Indivior to an initial research term of two years, that can be extended by twelve-month increments and a minimum annual funding of USD 2 million for the Group's R&D costs incurred.
+Separately, Indivior funds research at the Group, based on a research plan to be mutually agreed between the parties, to discover novel GABAB PAM compounds.
+These future novel GABAB PAM compounds, if selected by Indivior, become licensed compounds.
+The Group agreed with Indivior to an initial research term of two years, that can be extended by twelvemonth increments and a minimum annual funding of USD 2 million for the Group's R&D costs incurred.
 R&D costs are calculated based on the costs incurred in accordance with the contract.
-In 2020, the Group implemented improved systems to capture internal staff costs by project and consequently revised certain cost estimates.
 Following Indivior's selection of one newly identified compound, the Group has the right to also select one additional newly identified compound.
 The Group is responsible for the funding of all development and commercialization costs of its selected compounds and Indivior has no rights to the Group's selected compounds.
 The initial two-year research term was expected to run from May 2018 to April 2020.
 In 2019, Indivior agreed an additional research funding of USD 1.6 million, for the research period.
-On October 30, 2020, the research term was extended until June 30, 2021 and Indivior agreed an additional research funding of USD 2.8 million.
+On October 30, 2020, the research term was extended until June 30, 2021 and Indivior agreed an additional research funding of USD 1.6 million, of which CHF 2.0 million has been paid to the Group as of December 31, 2021, a remaining amount of CHF 0.7 million is expected to be received directly by the Group in the year 2022 and CHF 1.0 million paid directly by Indivior to third party suppliers that are supporting the funded research program.

-For the research activities, the Group recognized CHF 3.6 million for the year ended December 31, 2020 (2019: CHF 2.8 million) and recorded CHF 0.7 million as contract liability (2019: CHF 0.9 million).
+For the year ended December 31, 2021, the Group recognized CHF 2.9 million as revenue (2020: CHF 3.6 million) and recorded CHF 0.2 million as contract asset as of December 31, 2021 (December 31, 2020: CHF 0.7 million as contract liability).

-Janssen Pharmaceuticals Inc. (formerly Ortho-McNeil-Janssen Pharmaceuticals Inc).
+Janssen Pharmaceuticals Inc. (formerly Ortho-McNeil-Janssen Pharmaceuticals Inc.)